2026 Education Policy

 registrants to adhere to the following guidelines during in-person classes.

+class.
 To ensure the course can begin on time.
 Late arrivals can disrupt the learning

 environment.